RI Pre-Kindergarten

 Thank you for your interest in the State RI Pre-K Lottery.
 The lottery is now open, and families may apply online using the link below.

-Please note that children must be 4 on or by September 1, 2025, live in the community where the RI Pre-K program is located and not be eligible for kindergarten.
+Please note that children must be 4 on or by September 1, 2026, live in the community where the RI Pre-K program is located and not be eligible for kindergarten.
 All applicants must have an active email address.
-A confirmation email will be sent to the email address listed on the application.
+A confirmation email and copy of the completed application will be sent to the email address listed on the application.
 Please retain the confirmation email for your records.

 Paper Applications

-Families who prefer to use a paper application may bring the completed to application to any RI Pre-K location.
+Families who would like to complete a paper application can drop it off at any RI Pre-K location.

 This year's participating Pre-K programs are: